vulpemventures/synthetic-asset-smart-contract/README.md

 Synthetic assets are collateral-backed assets whose value fluctuates depending on a reference price.
 We propose a scheme where anyone can lock collateral on the Liquid Network to issue assets that track the price of a chosen real-world asset, such as dollars or stocks.
 The Elements enhanced scripting capabilities allow non-interactive redemption and liquidation when the collateral's value is underwater, with the possibility to top up the collateral to prevent liquidation.

-Semi-formal description document is published with each [release](https://github.com/vulpemventures/synthetic-asset-smart-contract/releases).
+Detailed description document is published with each [release](https://github.com/vulpemventures/synthetic-asset-smart-contract/releases).

 ## `TL;DR`